Roman Catholic Relief Act 1829: Agitation and concession

+In Great Britain the first Roman Catholic relief act was the Papists Act 1778; subject to an oath renouncing Stuart claims to the throne and the civil jurisdiction of the pope, Catholics were again permitted to own property and inherit land.
+Many of remaining restrictions on their participation in public life and the professions were removed under the Roman Catholic Relief Act 1791 passed by the Parliament of Great Britain, and the Roman Catholic Relief Act 1793 passed by the Parliament of Ireland.
+These acts preceded the Acts of Union 1800 which created the United Kingdom of Great Britain and Ireland in 1801.
+The Oath of Supremacy, declaring allegiance to the monarch as Supreme Governor of the Church, continued to bar Catholics from the higher offices of state and from taking seats in parliament.

-Daniel O'Connell (1775–1847) had rejected a suggestion from "friends of emancipation", and from the English Roman Catholic bishop, John Milner, that the fear of Catholic advancement might be allayed if the Crown were accorded the same right exercised by continental monarchs: a veto on the confirmation of Catholic bishops.
+Daniel O'Connell (1775–1847), an Irish barrister and leader of the Catholic Association, had rejected a suggestion from "friends of emancipation", and from the English Catholic bishop, John Milner, that the fear of Catholic advancement might be allayed if the Crown were accorded the same right exercised by continental monarchs: a veto on the confirmation of Catholic bishops.
 O'Connell insisted that Irish Catholics would rather "remain forever without emancipation" than allow the government "to interfere" with the appointment of their senior clergy.
-Instead, he relied on their confidence in the independence of the priesthood from Ascendancy landowners and magistrates to build his Catholic Association into a mass political movement.
+In Ireland, he relied on their confidence in the independence of the priesthood from Ascendancy landowners and magistrates to build his Catholic Association into a mass political movement.
 On the basis of a "Catholic rent" of a penny a month (typically paid through the local priest), the Association mobilised not only the Catholic middle class, but also poorer tenant farmers and tradesmen.
 Their investment enabled O'Connell to mount "monster" rallies (crowds of over 100,000) that stayed the hands of authorities, and emboldened larger enfranchised tenants to vote for pro-emancipation candidates in defiance of their landlords.